 I LOVED our recent trip staying at The Omni and walking to all of our attractions but I have also visited the surrounding Atlanta area and enjoyed those visits as well.

-Areas outside of that central Atlanta hub require a bit more driving (and the traffic stresses) but are well worth it for the memory-making!
+Popular attractions outside of that central Atlanta hub require a bit more driving (and the traffic stresses) but are well worth it for the fun adventures and memory-making!

-Zoo Atlanta is one of my absolute favorite spots to visit in Atlanta with my kids.
+Zoo Atlanta is one of my absolute favorite things to do in Atlanta with my kids.

 I’m partial because it was my childhood zoo growing up (Willie B FOR LIFEEE) but it’s really a fabulous zoo.